 If you are a large group, please schedule your visit with us in advance.
 Weekends fill up quickly, so book your spot ASAP.
 If you are a small group, you do not need to schedule your visit unless you are camping.
 Everyone is welcome!
 Contact IBOvisitors@gmail.com with any questions

-NOTE: Lucky Peak is closed to visitors for the 2016 season!
+NOTE: Lucky Peak is OPEN to visitors for the 2017 season!

 Our main research site is located at Lucky Peak, the southernmost peak on the Boise Ridge.
 The Lucky Peak station is open daily to the public during migration